Eating Right During Your Pregnancy

 Although seafood is generally good for you, steer clear of some fish and shellfish that may contain high levels of mercury.
 Mercury may damage your foetus’ nervous system.
 As a general rule of thumb, the older and bigger the fish, the more mercury it is likely to contain.

-The American Food and Drug Administration (FDA) advise women to avoid the following during pregnancy:
+The American Food and Drug Administration (FDA) advises women to avoid the following during pregnancy:

 - King Mackerel